ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginManager.md

 ## Tagging Plugin Classes

-The `@PluginManager.plugin` class decorator also allows for tagging plugin classes with specific keywords using the `tags` parameter.
+The [@plugin](https://api.acmecse.net/acme.helpers.PluginManager.html#plugin){target="_new"} class decorator also allows for tagging plugin classes with specific keywords using the `tags` parameter.
 This can be useful for categorizing plugins or for filtering plugins based on their tags at runtime.

 ```python title="HelloWorld.py with Tags"
 from acme.runtime.PluginSupport import *